valatron-php/task/readme.md

 1. Have an endpoint at `api/tokens` which will return a JSON reply with all tokens and all their data.
 1. Implement provided interfaces in `model` directory with described functionality.
 1. Generate random amount of assigned tokens.
-1. Token name must be obtained from function, which will always return string following these rules:
+1. Token name must be obtained from a function, which will always return string following these rules:
     1. Must be exactly 5 characters long
     1. Must have only uppercase characters only [A-Z]
     1. Ensure that app cannot be successfully deployed if rules above are not valid (someone changes the function)